 - Make your site mobile friendly.
 Many users search on mobile devices; our search results favor pages that we think answer the user’s request best with the best possible user experience on their platform.

 - Use informative titles and snippets.
 Good, clear titles and accurate meta tag descriptions help us understand the purpose of a page and generate useful snippets in our search results.
 Learn more.

-- Add structured data to enable additional search result features such as stars, event information, or site search boxes, which add to the user experience, making your site more valuable to readers.
-Read more about structured data or use our tools.
+- Add search features such as stars, event information, or site search boxes, which add to the user experience, making your site more valuable to readers.

 The reports in Search Console are organized according to the general outline of the Google Search pipeline: Content is first crawled (discovered), then it is indexed (parsed and analyzed for content), after which you, the website owner, analyze the search traffic to your site and also consider how search results are displayed to the user or linked to by other sites.

 Google’s web crawlers follow links and sitemaps to generate a list of publicly available URLs to visit and index for content.
 This is the first step in the process of being added to Google’s search results.

 A generic term for a website that you have added to your Search Console account.
 You can see a list of your properties on your account homepage.